flyfirstmars/spring-ai-workshop/docs/session-02.md

 | Refine destination description with style checks     | Evaluator–optimizer                          |
 | Plan vague multi-week vacation                       | Agent loop with memory and human checkpoints |

-Start with deterministic implementations; layer in autonomy as evaluation results justify the added complexity and cost.
+Start with deterministic implementations.
+Layer in autonomy only when evaluation results justify the added complexity and cost.

 ---

 ## 9. Anti-Patterns to Avoid

-- **Monolithic system prompts** packed with nested if/else logic or, conversely, vague “be helpful” guidance.[^3]
+- Monolithic system prompts packed with nested if/else logic or, conversely, vague “be helpful” guidance.[^3]
-- **Bloated tool collections** with overlapping responsibilities or ambiguous naming.
+- Bloated tool collections with overlapping responsibilities or ambiguous naming.
-- **Dumping entire datasets** into context instead of just-in-time retrieval.
+- Dumping entire datasets into context instead of just-in-time retrieval.
-- **Single-context mega agents** for tasks that could be partitioned into specialist sub-agents.
+- Single-context mega agents for tasks that could be partitioned into specialist sub-agents.
-- **Opaque frameworks** that hide underlying prompts and responses, making debugging impossible—understand what runs under the hood before abstracting.[^3]
+- Opaque frameworks that hide underlying prompts and responses; understand what runs under the hood before abstracting.[^3]

 ---

 ## 10. Applying the Principles in VoyagerMate

-1. **Begin with workflows** for booking confirmation, budget estimation, and itinerary generation.
+1. Begin with workflows for booking confirmation, budget estimation, and itinerary generation.
 Measure success before increasing scope.
-2. **Design lean tools** (flight search, hotel search, visa requirements, budget calculation) with robust validation and token-efficient outputs.
+2. Design lean tools (flight search, hotel search, visa requirements, budget calculation) with robust validation and token-efficient outputs.
-3. **Adopt just-in-time retrieval** for user profiles, past bookings, and hotel metadata via dedicated tools rather than bloating prompts.
+3. Adopt just-in-time retrieval for user profiles, past bookings, and hotel metadata via dedicated tools rather than bloating prompts.
-4. **Persist critical decisions** to external memory so itineraries survive context resets and cross-session handoffs.
+4. Persist critical decisions to external memory so itineraries survive context resets and cross-session handoffs.
-5. **Introduce parallel research** for multi-city trips using `CompletableFuture` to gather hotels, transport, and activities concurrently.
+5. Introduce parallel research for multi-city trips using `CompletableFuture` to gather hotels, transport, and activities concurrently.
-6. **Promote to orchestrator–worker** for complex itinerary changes where required subtasks depend on user input.
+6. Promote to orchestrator–worker for complex itinerary changes where required subtasks depend on user input.
-7. **Pilot evaluator–optimizer loops** for high-touch content like concierge narratives where quality matters more than latency.
+7. Pilot evaluator–optimizer loops for high-touch content like concierge narratives where quality matters more than latency.
-8. **Evaluate continuously** with scenario-based tests (budget solo travel, accessible family trip, last-minute business itinerary).
+8. Evaluate continuously with scenario-based tests (budget solo travel, accessible family trip, last-minute business itinerary).
 Track token usage, completion time, and accuracy to guide further optimisation.

 ---

 ## 11. Performance Optimisation and Evaluation

-- **Quantified gains**: Anthropic recorded 29 % improvement from aggressive context editing, 39 % from combining memory tools with context editing, and >90 % from multi-agent orchestration on complex research tasks—use these as benchmarks when introducing similar features in VoyagerMate.[^3]
+- Quantified gains: Anthropic recorded 29 % improvement from aggressive context editing, 39 % from combining memory tools with context editing, and >90 % from multi-agent orchestration on complex research tasks.
+Use these as benchmarks when introducing similar features in VoyagerMate.[^3]
-- **Token governance**: Build a `TokenBudgetService` that records prompt and completion tokens per conversation, triggers compaction when thresholds are crossed, and reports usage to observability backends.
+- Token governance: Build a `TokenBudgetService` that records prompt and completion tokens per conversation, triggers compaction when thresholds are crossed, and reports usage to observability backends.
 Prompt caching can reduce per-call latency by up to 85 % on frequently reused context.[^1]
-- **Evaluation-first mindset**: Create automated eval suites spanning core user journeys (refund request, multi-city luxury trip, budget backpacking, accessibility-focused itinerary).
+- Evaluation-first mindset: Create automated eval suites spanning core user journeys (refund request, multi-city luxury trip, budget backpacking, accessibility-focused itinerary).
 Measure accuracy, latency, tool usage counts, and fail-fast behaviours before and after each change.
-- **Experiment instrumentation**: Persist agent traces (prompt, response, tool arguments/results, thinking blocks) for offline analysis.
+- Experiment instrumentation: Persist agent traces (prompt, response, tool arguments/results, thinking blocks) for offline analysis.
 Use this data to refine system prompts, tool descriptions, and retrieval strategies.

 ---

 ## 12. Engineering Practices for Spring AI Agents

-- **Concurrency**: Use `@Async`, `CompletableFuture`, or Java virtual threads to parallelise independent LLM calls and tool invocations while keeping threads lightweight.
+- Concurrency: Use `@Async`, `CompletableFuture`, or Java virtual threads to parallelise independent LLM calls and tool invocations while keeping threads lightweight.
-- **Resilience**: Wrap external tool calls with Spring Cloud Circuit Breaker to protect against upstream outages;
-  provide graceful fallbacks to the agent when data is unavailable.
+- Resilience: Wrap external tool calls with Spring Cloud Circuit Breaker to protect against upstream outages; provide graceful fallbacks to the agent when data is unavailable.
-- **Caching & state**: Employ Spring Cache or Redis for frequently accessed metadata (airport lists, popular hotels).
+- Caching & state: Employ Spring Cache or Redis for frequently accessed metadata (airport lists, popular hotels).
 Cache system prompts and tool definitions to minimise serialization overhead.
-- **Observability**: Expose Micrometer metrics (latency, token counts, tool error rates) and structured logs capturing agent decisions.
+- Observability: Expose Micrometer metrics (latency, token counts, tool error rates) and structured logs capturing agent decisions.
 Trace multi-agent interactions with correlation IDs so you can reconstruct execution flows.
-- **Testing**: Unit test individual tools, contract test integrations, and run integration tests on orchestration pipelines using Spring Boot Test.
+- Testing: Unit test individual tools, contract test integrations, and run integration tests on orchestration pipelines using Spring Boot Test.
 Maintain regression evals to ensure new prompts or tools do not degrade prior scenarios.
-- **Framework awareness**: High-level libraries can accelerate development but may obscure raw prompts/responses.
+- Framework awareness: High-level libraries can accelerate development but may obscure raw prompts/responses.
 Inspect underlying calls regularly so debugging remains tractable.[^3]

 ---

 ## 13. Summary

-Effective agent systems arise from disciplined context management, clean tool design, and systematic evaluation.
-Start with deterministic workflows, layer in retrieval and structured outputs, and graduate to autonomous agents only when the problem truly warrants it.
-Treat every token as a scarce resource, engineer tools with the same care as public APIs, and rely on measurements—not intuition—to decide when to introduce new patterns.
-With these practices, VoyagerMate can evolve from prompt-driven chat to a resilient, multi-modal travel concierge built entirely atop Spring AI.
+Disciplined context management, lean tools, and measurable evaluation underpin effective agent systems.
+Expand autonomy only when evaluations demonstrate the need, keep tokens tightly governed, and treat tool design with the same rigour as your public APIs.

 ---